 Adding to the chorus was Moreno’s own vice president, Jorge Glas, a Correa insider.
 In an Aug.
 2 public letter, he protested President Moreno’s rapprochement with conservative forces.

 The resignation, in August, of several senior officials from El Correismo’s progressive wing showed that the government and the political movement were drifting farther apart.
-Today, under Moreno, Alianza Pais is in the strange position of being both the ruling power and the opposition.
+On Nov.
+1, that schism became what appears to be an irreparable separation.

 Scandal or political convenience?